disha18704/cognitive-behavioural-therapy-agent/docs/README_MCP.md

 ## What is This?

-This MCP (Model Context Protocol) server exposes the Cerina Protocol Foundry multi-agent workflow as a tool that Claude Desktop can use directly.
+This MCP (Model Context Protocol) server exposes the Clarity CBT multi-agent workflow as a tool that Claude Desktop can use directly.

 ## Installation